United Rentals (URI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Uneventfully, United Rentals’s ROIC has stayed the same over the last few years.
-Rising returns would be ideal, but this is still a noteworthy feat since they're already high.
+Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.

 11. Balance Sheet Assessment

-12. Key Takeaways from United Rentals’s Q3 Results
+12. Key Takeaways from United Rentals’s Q4 Results

 13. Is Now The Time To Buy United Rentals?

-United Rentals isn’t a bad business, but we’re not clamoring to buy it here and now.
-To kick things off, its revenue growth was impressive over the last five years.
-And while United Rentals’s cash profitability fell over the last five years, its impressive operating margins show it has a highly efficient business model.
+When it comes to United Rentals’s business quality, there are some positives, but it ultimately falls short.
+First off, its revenue growth was exceptional over the last five years.
+And while United Rentals’s organic revenue growth has disappointed, its impressive operating margins show it has a highly efficient business model.

-United Rentals’s P/E ratio based on the next 12 months is 17.9x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're pretty confident there are more exciting stocks to buy at the moment.
+United Rentals’s P/E ratio based on the next 12 months is 19.1x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.